ethicalhackingplayground/specter/README.md

   ## Examples

-> python specter.py --username "email" --wordlist "wordlist" --server "smtp server" --port "smtp port"
+> python specter.py --username "email" --wordlist "wordlist" --server "smtp server" --port "smtp port" --verbosity 1

 ### Problems
 Bruteforcing Gmail passwords is only possible if less secure apps is turned on, so you might need to use